YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-10-sequences-rnn.markdown

 ### Gated Recurrent Unit nets
 GRU can be seen as a simplified LSTM.

+It trains faster but LSTM can be stronger.

 **Summary**:
 LSTMs and GRUs overcome the vanishing gradient problem by making use of sophisticated gating mechanisms.